reveluxlabs/Tilton/README.md

     sourceFile(lineNumber,columnNumber/characterNumber):

 The header will contain an entry for each level in Tilton's stack.
-I hope that this will provide enough information to identify the cause of the error.
+This should provide enough information to identify the cause of the error.

 The Tilton Macro Processor is named for the famous Christian Recreationalist,